Skip to main content

 The causative gene in McCune-Albright syndrome, GNAS, provides an instruction for G protein signalling, which influences hormone regulation and many cell functions.

 Individuals with McCune-Albright syndrome have activating (gain-of-function) pathogenic variants in GNAS, which increase activity of the G protein.
 The pathogenic variants arise in somatic cells in early embryonic development.
 This causes mosaicism, with some cells carrying a functioning copy of GNAS and others carrying the pathogenic GNAS variant.
-Disease severity is likely influenced by the extent of this mosaicism.
+Disease severity is likely influenced by the extent of this mosaicism, rather than the individual variant.

-For information about testing, see Presentation: Clinical suspicion of McCune-Albright syndrome.
+For information about genomic testing, see Clinical suspicion of McCune-Albright syndrome.

 Inheritance and genomic counselling